MPC-Berkeley/barc_lite/me131_docker/docker_readme.md

 ## Docker Installation

+For some background reading on what Docker is and definitions of some of the terminology used below, please see [here](https://docs.docker.com/get-started/overview/) and [here](https://www.educative.io/blog/beginners-guide-to-docker).

 ### Windows 10 and 11

 Please follow the instructions [here](https://docs.docker.com/desktop/install/windows-install/) (https://docs.docker.com/desktop/install/windows-install/).
 Make sure to follow the instructions pertaining to the installation of WSL 2 as a prerequisite.